-Inadequate pain meds in ER for patients with long-bone fracturesMay 21st, 2012 in Other /
+Inadequate pain meds in ER for patients with long-bone fracturesMay 21, 2012 in Medicine & Health / Other

 (HealthDay) -- The majority of patients with long-bone fractures receive inadequate pain medication in the emergency department, and disparities in management exist, according to a study published in the May issue of the Journal of Emergency Nursing.